jexxa-projects/JexxaArchetypes/jexxa-blank-archetype/src/main/resources/archetype-resources/README-GitHub.md

 *   __Docker image:__

-    * Make your repository public to use ghcr or ensure that you have billing plan including access to ghcr.
+    * Make your repository public to use ghcr or ensure that you have a billing plan including access to ghcr.

 *   __Automatic dependencies updates via dependabot with changelog generation:__